-C. CPA2005-07 - River Hall (FKA Hawk's Haven)
+C. CPA2005-07 - Riverhall (fka Hawk's Haven)

-Amend the Future Land Use Map Series for a specified parcel (approximately 1,727 acres) located in Sections 25, 26, 27, 34, 35, and 36, Township 43 South, Range 26 East to change the Future Land Use classification shown on Map 1 from "Rural" and "Suburban" to "Outlying Suburban" and "Public Facilities."
-Amend Table 1(a), Footnote 6 to limit development in the plan amendment area to 2 units per acre and place a specific cap on residential development of 2,800 dwelling units on the specified property.
+Amend the Future Land Use Map Series for specified parcel (approximately 1,727 acres) located in Sections 25, 26, 27, 34, 35, and 36, Township 43 South, Range 26 East, to change the Future Land Use classification shown on Map 1 from "Rural" and "Suburban" to "Outlying Suburban" and "Public Facilities."
+Amend Table 1(a), Footnote 6, to limit development in the plan amendment area to two units per acre and place a specific cap on residential development of 2,800 dwelling units on the specified property.

-Sponsor: Hawks Haven Investment LLC
+Sponsor: Hawks Haven Investment, LLC.